HannaMao/hannamao.github.io/_pages/about.md

 Recent News
 ======
-* Sept.
-2019: I was invited as panelist to the CSCE 181 Internship Panel at Texas A&M University.
+* 2019/09: I was invited as a panelist to the CSCE 181 Internship Panel at Texas A&M University.
-* Aug.
-2019: I finished my internship at Pinterest on Shopping Ads Quality team.
+* 2019/08: I finished my internship at Pinterest on Shopping Ads Quality team.